Slipe CLI

 Example:slipe compile -server-only -exports

-option the entire project will be scanned for any exported functions.Build your project for deployment
+When using the-exportsoption the entire project will be scanned for any exported functions.Build your project for deployment

-command.
+In order to build your project for deployment on a live server use theslipe buildcommand.
 This will generate a built version of the resource without any of the unnecesary files to run the resource on MTA.
 (Like the DLLs and C# source code).
-You can also optionally compile the Lua code using luac.mtasa.com by using theluac
+You can also optionally compile the Lua code using luac.mtasa.com by using theluacoption

 Syntax:slipe build [-luac] [-directory {directory}]

-Example:slipe build -luac
+Example:slipe build -luacGenerate your meta.xml

-In order to generate your meta.xml from your existing code useslipe meta-generate
+In order to generate your meta.xml from your existing code useslipe meta-generate.

-Restart your resource
+Syntax:slipe meta-generateRestart your resource

 NOTE: This command only works on windows

-.
+In order to restart your resource on the MTA server useslipe restart-resource.
 This command is used in the default project setup to restart the resource when running the project from Visual Studio.

-Update slipe core
+Syntax:slipe restart-resourceUpdate slipe core

 Syntax:slipe update-core